stratum/stratum/stratum/hal/bin/barefoot/README.md

 Platforms with repeaters (such as the Wedge 100bf-65x) are not currently supported in BSP-less mode.

+We only support DAC cables at the moment, and autoneg must be forced "on" for every port.
+See [sample_config.proto.txt](sample_config.proto.txt) for an example (look for `autoneg: TRI_STATE_TRUE`).
+We are working on adding support for optical cables.

 ## Testing gNMI

 You can use the tools/gnmi/gnmi-cli.py script for gNMI get, set, and subscriptions: